Library and Resource Centre

 The PRC is now open for 2018.
 All students in Year 7-8 have been registered and emailed their login details.
 If any Year 9-10 students would like to participate, they can do so by emailing Ms McEwen on firstname.lastname@example.org

-The Book Club meets weekly at lunchtime on Wednesdays.
+The Book Club meets fortnightly at lunchtime on Wednesdays.
 All students and staff are welcome to join in for a fun, informal discussion about books and reading.

 “I love the library because it is a warm and welcoming place.
 I feel as though I can really be myself and express my feelings while not being judged or looked down upon.
 The staff at the library are always friendly and ready to lend a helping hand or give great suggestions to what book you should read next.
 They are constantly updating the shelves, buying new books and taking in suggestions to ensure there is something for everyone.
 The library is a safe and homely sanctuary, and the school would not be the same without it.”Ashleigh